Buying Genuine Infrared Heating

 Oversizing or Undersizing

-Too little output leaves a room chilly; too much wastes energy.
-Balanced sizing and correct placement are key.
+Too little output leaves a room chilly; too much can waste energy.
+Balanced sizing and good placement are key.

 Forgetting Controls